FAMILY HISTORY WORKSHOP

 Free parking is available in lot M-5.
 Street parking is also available.

-The $59 registration fee ($49 for MSUM students, faculty, and staff) includes session attendance, a workbook containing outlines and handouts from all sessions, vendor booths, light refreshments, and a catered lunch.
+The $59 registration fee ($40 for MSUM students, faculty, and staff) includes session attendance, a workbook containing outlines and handouts from all sessions, vendor booths, light refreshments, and a catered lunch.
 Preregistration is required to guarantee lunch availability, allergen alternatives, and a copy of the workbook (digital copies are not available).

-Register online, via mail (Heritage Education Commission PO Box 292 Moorhead, MN 56560), or on the day of the event - day of registration begins at 8am.
-Cash, checks, and cards accepted.
+Register online (registration opens soon), via mail (Heritage Education Commission PO Box 292 Moorhead, MN 56560), or on the day of the event - day of registration begins at 8am.

 An important part of our family history workshop is announcing the winners of our annual research awards.
 We encourage all historical researchers to consider submitting projects for award consideration in several different categories.
 This is an excellent way for your research to receive the recognition it deserves and to make it more broadly available to other researchers.